mayorD19/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6-A A function that capitalizes only the first Letter.
 7-Writing a function that encodes a string into 1337 8-Encoding a string using ROT-13
+9-Numbers have life and they are not meant to be on papaer